-- 1. Providing for all staff and parents an assessment calendar that is tailored to co-ordinate with key events for each year group. - 2.
+- 1. Providing for all staff and parents an assessment calendar that is tailored to coordinate with key events for each year group. - 2.
 Providing a management system for staff to efficiently enter reports and grades/levels and providing training on this process. - 3.
-Ensuring all students receive a Progress Report following each formal assessment session and at least 1 parents evening per year. - 4.
+Ensuring all students receive a Progress Report following each formal assessment session and at least 1 parent evening per year. - 4.
 Training staff in providing assessment information for Progress Report sheets. - 5.
-Providing detailed letters with Progress Report sheets which explain the content. - 6.
+Provide detailed letters with Progress Report sheets that explain the content. - 6.
 Providing an opportunity for parents to contact staff to discuss any queries or concerns with Progress Reports. - 7.
 Training staff in entering appropriate data that accurately reflects: - Engagement in homework - Progress indication (Above, On, Below) - Literacy capability (Average combined score encompassing Oracy, Communication, Handwriting) - Attitude to learning - 8.
-Reviewing the content and format of Progress Reports on a regular basis - 9.
+Reviewing the content and format of Progress Reports regularly - 9.
 Checking and proofreading all grades/levels and reports before they are issued